Mattress Nerd consulted Dr. Tom Ingegno to ensure that this article met our editorial standards

 Best Bed-in-a-box on a budget

 Our award of best memory foam mattress for side sleepers goes to the original Nectar mattress.
-The Nectar is a memory foam mattress with a cooling cover, 3 inches of gel memory foam for a plush feel on top, a transitional layer with quick response time, and a supportive, durable base layer at its foundation.
+The Nectar is a memory foam mattress with a cover of cooling Tencel, one inch of gel memory foam for a plush feel on top, a transitional layer with quick response time, and a supportive, durable base layer at its foundation.
 While appropriate for any sleep position, this is an especially great option for average weight (130 – 230 lbs) side sleepers.

 Read our full Nectar mattress review to learn more!